jsohlendorff/continuous_time_LTMLE/article.typ

 = Discussion

+// Anders comment: I think that one very important thing that is
+// missing from the discussion is a discussion of how to model the
+// regression function you are estimating.
+Thomas as pointed this out
+// many times, namely that the regression problems are very atypical
+// because they include people observed at different times and include
+// the time as a regression covariate.
+So understanding how to model
+// such regression functions is an interesting challenge.

 In this article, we have presented a new method for causal inference in continuous-time settings with competing events and censoring.
 We have shown that the ICE-IPCW estimator is consistent for the target parameter,